fredley/mirage/README.md

 If you want to recompile the site whenever you change a file (e.g. if you are tweaking styles or javascript), run `./mirage watch`.

 ##Deploying your site

+After compiling your site, the contents of the created `site` directory can be hosted anywhere.
+You can upload them to a webserver over FTP, or however you like.

+##Deploying your site to the cloud

 Mirage can deploy to a number of cloud providers, including Amazon S3, Azure Blobs, Google Storage, and others.